Hey there, I’m Alial Travel Gal

 You don’t have to do what everyone else does, I don’t and I’ve been able to make travel my whole life – so travel is my lifestyle now.

 I’m a freethinking, introverted yet candid, slightly quirky, sassy, nomadic world explorer.

-I love dogs, writing, discovering beautiful beaches, yoga, nature & wildlife, hiking, coffee, quirky cafes, (who said coffee?!), street food, anything matcha green tea flavoured, discovering unique cities or towns, geek tech & sci-fi, collecting unique jewelry, gluten-free food, natural health & herbalism.
+I love dogs, writing, discovering beautiful beaches, yoga, nature & wildlife, hiking, coffee, quirky cafes, (who said coffee?!), street food, anything matcha green tea flavoured, discovering unique cities or towns, geek-tech & sci-fi, collecting unique jewellery, gluten-free food, natural health & herbalism.

 I focus on staying healthy physically and mentally whilst travelling and keeping it natural as much as I can.